Tanmay-jam/Pytorch-Digit-Classifier/README.md

 Data is loaded into training set and testing set differently with batch size of 64.
 Getting data in batches makes training faster.

+## Model Training
+A convolution model is created to clasiify images into 10 different digits.
+While the input dimensions are 28x28, output is of 10 different classes.
+The model is trained using CrossEntropyLoss as criterion and Stochastic Gradient Descent optimizer.

+The final model reaches 96.5% test accuracy with 1 hidden layer using tanh activation in 15 epochs.